IYT International Crew Certificate – Day Skipper

 - Safe anchoring techniques

 - Safe heavy weather sailing

 - Using a pole and preventer for safe downwind sailing

 - Using and managing a yachts systems, water, power, waste (black water, grey water)

 - Use of an Auto Helm

 - Understanding advanced concepts such as apparent wind

 - Taking account of tides and currents

 Included in the course is the globally recognised IYT International Crew Certificate.
 The final day there is a multiple choice written exam.
-On passing we will process the certificate which will be sent to you via the IYT headquarters.

 See also Competent Crew page for 2 day introduction class